College back-to-school savings tips

 Coordinate purchases with your roommate

 Consider space and budget with this one!
 Do you really need two mini-fridges or two microwaves?
-By coordinating with your roommate you can both save some money.
+By coordinating with your roommate, you can both save some money.
 If you are venturing off campus, chat with your roommates about shared room purchases.
-This not only helps to share costs but opens the conversation to bigger topics like shared utilities, food, etc.
+This not only helps to share costs, but it opens the conversation to bigger topics like shared utilities, food, etc.